Buying a business: Occasion wear shops

 What is it?

 An occasion wear business offers exactly what it says on its label: clothes that you are not going to wear everyday.
-And unlike everyday clothes shops, it isn’t designed to attract repeat business and must rely more heavily on word of mouth advertising and a good local reputation.
+And unlike everyday clothes shops, it isn't designed to attract repeat business and must rely more heavily on word of mouth advertising and a good local reputation.
+It may, however, be worth taking a look at our guide on how to start a clothes shop, as many of the principles still apply.

 To hire out or sell evening and wedding clothing isn't just about dresses and suits.
 Offering shoes, accessories, ties, waistcoats and even underwear will hopefully make the most of the customers that come into your shop.
 Being a one-stop shop for the excited bride to be is your stock in trade but good business also comes from her mother, bridesmaids and party guests.